BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_realm_request.md

 ---
 name: Request for KeyCloak Realm
-about: To create a set of KeyCloak Realms
+about: To create a set of KeyCloak Realms.
 title: ''
-labels: keycloak-realm
+labels: keycloak-realm, pending
 assignees: caggles, ShellyXueHan

 ---